What is mobile device management (MDM) software?

 The Banking and financial industry has always been a high-security sector.
 You can ensure extensive security on sensitive data and prevent unauthorized access.

-Who are MDM Providers?
+Who are MDM providers?

 An MDM provider is a third-party mobile device management vendor that offers a device management platform to businesses, managed service providers, OEMs and resellers on a subscription model.
 Based on your business requirements, MDM providers extend several license plans that can help your IT teams manage your device lifecycles with ease.